greg-js/arch-wiki-md-repo/wiki/_content/english/SDDM.md

 ### SDDM starts on tty1 instead of tty7

 SDDM follows the [systemd convention](http://0pointer.de/blog/projects/serial-console.html) of starting the first graphical session on tty1\.
-If you prefer the old convention where tty1 through tty6 are reserved for text consoles, uncomment and edit the "MinimumVT" variable, under section [XDisplay], in `sddm.conf`:
+If you prefer the old convention where tty1 through tty6 are reserved for text consoles, uncomment and edit the "MinimumVT" variable, under the [X11] section in `sddm.conf`:

  `/etc/sddm.conf`
 ```
-[XDisplay]
+[X11]
 ...
 MinimumVT=7
 ...